No-platforms/gitana/README.md

 - **Git Commands**:
   - `git first_commit`: Get information about the first commit.
   - `git contributors`: List all contributors.
-  - `git branch_count`: Count all branches created and merged.
+  - `git merged_branches_count`: Count all branches created and merged.
   - `git branches`: List all merge commits in the repository.
   - `git branches_count`: Count all merge commits.
   - `git commit_count`: Count total commits in the repository.